In a 22 year period from 1977 to 1999 France built a generating system containing 58 reactors.

 4. South Australia

-Based on South Australia’s proportion of generation the two routes would see:
+Based on South Australia’s proportion of generation the two routes would see three small 300MW nuclear power plants of the GE-Hitachi BWRX 300 type.

 5. Western Australia